LUGC-PeerPort/PeerPort-Frontend/README.md

 # PeerPort Frontend

-This repository contains the frontend code for **PeerPort**, a platform designed to connect students, taking inspiration from other LLM's such as google classroom or D2L, we strive to create the best mix of websites for both teachers and students, providing a perfect blend of both experiences
+This repository contains the frontend code for **PeerPort**, a platform designed to connect students, taking inspiration from other LMS such as Google Classroom or D2L.
+We strive to create the best mix of websites for both teachers and students, providing a perfect blend of both experiences

 ## Technologies/programs used

-* **Vercel**
 * **TypeScript**
 * **Angular**